brianhouse/art_and_code/units/5_recombination/lecture.md

 ## Code

 We've already learned how to use variables to store single strings.
 To do more complicated manipulation of text, however, we'll need additional structures that can store more than one thing at a time.
 In Python, these are called *lists* (in other programming languages, they are frequently called arrays).
 Lists can be generated within a program, but they can also be a means of storing data loaded from external sources.
-Together with strings, conditional logic, and `for` loops, lists open up new possibilities

-For this code, please begin by downloading [this template](recombination_sketch.zip) (click the "download" button after following this link), which includes additional functions and libraries.
-Although we will continue to work with text, we will be working in the Processing app, not in the terminal.
+Together with strings, conditional logic, and `for` loops, lists open up new possibilities.
+Although we will continue to work with text, we will be working in the Processing app, not in the terminal (although the terminal will still work, if you prefer).

-### Strings and lists
+### More with strings

 Consider the following string: